tstrall/adage/security-baseline/README.md

 Amazon GuardDuty is a threat detection service that monitors for malicious activity and unauthorized behavior.

+- ⚠️ **Cost Note**: Free for 30 days, then charged based on analyzed data volume (CloudTrail, VPC Flow Logs, DNS logs).

+**To enable:**

 - Go to **GuardDuty**
 - Click **"Enable GuardDuty"**
 - Leave all default settings enabled

-GuardDuty continuously analyzes CloudTrail, VPC Flow Logs, and DNS logs.

 ---

 ### 4. (Optional) Enable Security Hub

-Security Hub provides a centralized view of your security posture by aggregating findings from:
+Security Hub provides a centralized view of your security posture by aggregating findings from GuardDuty, AWS Config, and other services.

-- GuardDuty
-- AWS Config
-- IAM Access Analyzer
-- Other third-party tools

-You can enable it from the **Security Hub** console and choose which services to integrate.
+- ⚠️ **Cost Note**: Free for 30 days, then charges based on active security standards and findings.

+**To enable:**

+- Go to **Security Hub**
+- Click **"Enable Security Hub"**
+- Choose which standards and integrations to enable (e.g., CIS, AWS Foundational)

 ---